 ● The Archbishop of Canterbury, who calls and convenes the Lambeth Conference and the Primates’ meetings.
 He is often referred to as a “focus of unity.”

 ● The Lambeth Conference, first called in 1867 and now meeting every 10 years – the last meeting was in Canterbury in 2008.
-A question mark hangs over when the next Lambeth Conference is going to take place.
+The Anglican Primates agreed at their meeting last week to support the Archbishop of Canterbury’s intentions to call the next Lambeth Conference in 2020.

 ● The Primates’ Meeting, which takes place every two or three years.
-The last four meetings were in Dromantine, near Newry (2006), Dar es Salaam, Tanzania (February 2007), Alexandria, Egypt (February 2009), and the Emmaus Retreat Centre in Swords, Co Dublin (January 2011).
+The latest meeting took place last week in Canterbury [11 to 15 January 2016].
+Two previous meetings have taken place in Ireland: in Dromantine, near Newry (2006), and the Emmaus Retreat Centre in Swords, Co Dublin (January 2011).
+Last week, the Primates agreed to meet again in 2017 and 2019.

 In addition, roles in maintaining Anglican unity are played by: